Edwards, KAT both top 40 points, T’wolves stun Suns 123-119

-PHOENIX (AP) — Anthony Edwards scored a career-high 42 points, Karl-Anthony Towns added 41 and the Minnesota Timberwolves rallied to stun the Phoenix Suns 123-119 on Thursday night.
+PHOENIX (AP) — Rookie Anthony Edwards scored a career-high 42 points, Karl-Anthony Towns added 41 and the Minnesota Timberwolves suddenly look like a respectable NBA basketball team.

+The Timberwolves used the dominant Edwards-KAT combo and a fourth-quarter comeback to stun the Phoenix Suns 123-119 on Thursday night.
+They’ve won three of five games since the All-Star break.

-The Timberwolves still have the worst record in the NBA at 10-31 but have played better since the All-Star break, winning three of five games.
+The Timberwolves still have the worst record in the NBA at 10-31 but have played much better over the past couple weeks.
 Edwards and Towns carried Minnesota in this one, pouring in points from all over the floor.

+After the game, Edwards gave away his jersey to his “blood brother” who was at the game and gave his shoes to some other fans.
+The 19-year-old was grinning from ear to ear as he walked off the court.

 Edwards, who was the No. 1 overall pick out of Georgia last summer, made 15 of 31 shots.
 Towns was even more efficient, making 15 of 24 shots, including 5 of 7 3-pointers.
 Juancho Hernangomez dunked with 2.5 seconds left to seal it.